 MOD WGPL/76/1

-RESOLUTION 102 (Rev. Guadalajara, 2010)
+RESOLUTION 102 (Rev. BUSAN, 2014)

 ITU's role with regard to international public policy issues pertaining to the Internet and the management of Internet resources, including domain names and addresses

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

+recalling

+a) relevant resolutions of the United Nations General Assembly;

+b) the outcome documents of the WSIS+10 High-Level Event;

+c) the results of the World Telecommunication Policy Forums in regard to issues related to Resolutions 101, 102 and 133;

+d) Resolutions 47, 48, 49, 50 and 52 (Rev. Dubai, 2012) and 64, 69 and 75 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly (WTSA),

 recognizing

 a) all relevant resolutions of the Plenipotentiary Conference;

-b) all relevant outcomes of the World Summit on the Information Society (WSIS),
+b) all relevant outcomes of the World Summit on the Information Society (WSIS);

+c) Internet related activities of the ITU, undertaken within its mandate with respect to the implementation of this resolution and other relevant ITU resolutions,

 considering

 a) that the purposes of the Union are, inter alia, to promote, at the international level, the adoption of a broad approach to the issues of telecommunications/information and communication technologies (ICTs) in the global information economy and society, to promote the extension of the benefits of new telecommunication technologies to all the world's inhabitants and to harmonize the efforts of Member States and Sector Members in the attainment of those ends;

+b) the need for preserving and promoting multilingualism on the Internet for an integrating and inclusive information society;

-b) that advances in the global information infrastructure, including the development of Internet Protocol (IP)-based networks and the Internet, taking into account the requirements, features and interoperability of next-generation networks (NGN) and future networks, are of crucial importance as an important engine for growth in the world economy in the twenty-first century;
+c) that advances in the global information infrastructure, including the development of Internet Protocol (IP)-based networks and the Internet, taking into account the requirements, features and interoperability of next-generation networks (NGN) and future networks, are of crucial importance as an important engine for growth in the world economy in the twenty-first century;

-c) that the development of the Internet is essentially market-led and driven by private and government initiatives;
+d) that the development of the Internet is essentially market-led and driven by private and government initiatives;

-d) that the private sector continues to play a very important role in the expansion and development of the Internet, for example through investments in infrastructures and services;
+e) that the private sector continues to play a very important role in the expansion and development of the Internet, for example through investments in infrastructures and services;

+f) that also the public sector, as well as public-private and regional initiatives, continue to play a very important role in the expansion and development of the Internet, for example through investments in infrastructures and services;

-e) that management of the registration and allocation of Internet domain names and addresses must fully reflect the geographical nature of the Internet, taking into account an equitable balance of interests of all stakeholders;
+g) that management of the registration and allocation of Internet domain names and addresses must fully reflect the geographical nature of the Internet, taking into account an equitable balance of interests of all stakeholders;

-f) the role played by ITU in the successful organization of the two phases of the World Summit on the Information Society (WSIS), and that the Geneva Declaration of Principles and the Geneva Plan of Action, adopted in 2003, and the Tunis Commitment and the Tunis Agenda for the Information Society, adopted in 2005, have been endorsed by the United Nations General Assembly;
+h) the role played by ITU in the successful organization of the two phases of the World Summit on the Information Society (WSIS), and that the Geneva Declaration of Principles and the Geneva Plan of Action, adopted in 2003, and the Tunis Commitment and the Tunis Agenda for the Information Society, adopted in 2005, have been endorsed by the United Nations General Assembly;

-g) that the management of the Internet is a subject of valid international interest and must flow from full international and multistakeholder cooperation on the basis of the outcomes of the two phases of WSIS;
+i) that the management of the Internet is a subject of valid international interest and must flow from full international and multistakeholder cooperation on the basis of the outcomes of the two phases of WSIS;

-h) that, as stated in the WSIS outcomes, all governments should have an equal role and responsibility for international Internet governance and for ensuring the stability, security and continuity of the existing Internet and its future development and of the future internet, and that the need for development of public policy by governments in consultation with all stakeholders is also recognized,
+j) that, as stated in the WSIS outcomes, all governments should have an equal role and responsibility for international Internet governance and for ensuring the stability, security and continuity of the existing Internet and its future development and of the future internet, and that the need for development of public policy by governments in consultation with all stakeholders is also recognized;

+k) work being carried out by CSTD relevant to this resolution,

 recognizing further